aappddeevv/scalajs-reaction/README.md

 npm i --save react-dom
 ```

-React 16.8 with hooks is required.
+React 16.8+, the one with hooks, is required.

 ### Styling